nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/automation/content-automation-concepts.md

 ---
 {{! multiexcerpt name='AutomationIntroduction'}}

 **Content Automation** is a Nuxeo service that exposes common actions you do on a Nuxeo application as atomic operations.
 You can then assemble them to create complex business rules and logic, without writing any Java code.
-In other words, Content Automation provides a high level API over Nuxeo services &mdash; an API made of operations that can be assembled in more complex automation chains.&nbsp;These operations and chains can be called [locally in Java]({{page page='calling-automation-from-java'}}), or remotely as being exposed via the [REST API]({{page page='command-endpoint'}}).
+In other words, Content Automation provides a high level API over Nuxeo services &mdash; an API made of operations that can be assembled in more complex automation chains.
+These operations and chains can be called [locally in Java]({{page page='calling-automation-from-java'}}), or remotely as being exposed via the [REST API]({{page page='command-endpoint'}}).
 Examples of business logic that you can implement with Automation are:

 *   My documents should have a topic field;
 *   Documents should be moved to another department when they are validated;